How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 So you’ve found a supplier in Vietnam.
 How will you pay them now?

 Sending thousands of dollars to Vietnam to someone you’ve probably never met can be a scary, if not downright, sketchy step.
 Though most suppliers in Vietnam prefer direct transfers, this is not the safest way.
 Even if you have a trustworthy supplier, you’ll likely drown in fees.
-Lucky for you, we’ve made hundreds of transactions and tested a dozen different services to determine the best way to save you thousands of dollars on your next purchase.
+Fortunately, we’ve completed hundreds of transactions and tested a dozen different services to determine the most effective way to save you thousands of dollars on your next purchase.

 Disclaimer: We may receive commissions when you click our links and make purchases.
 However, this does not impact our reviews and comparisons.
 We try to keep things fair and balanced to help you make the best choice.